The Mental Health Motorbike exists to create meaningful opportunities so that together we grow the wellbeing of the motorbike community.

-We can visit education organisations, workplaces, shops to talk about our approach to mental health and how to access support.
+We can visit your bike club, education organisations, workplaces, shops to talk about our approach to mental health and how to access our free support.
 Wherever you are we can be.
 Contact us to explore this further.

 We can do after dinner speeches and presentations to talk about this fascinating area of work and some of the amazing and funny stories we have come across over the years, Contact us to discuss your needs.

 “Paul is always approachable and supportive, who is knowledgeable providing sound advice and guidance when required.
 He always puts others first and is always there for me and always finds time to listen to me, he never judges my faults, but accepts them as being part of me, a shoulder to lean on when I need support and offers encouragement and praise when I do something well and has a sympathetic ear if I don’t achieve.
 A man with a great sense of humour who always sees the best in everyone.
 An effective role model and a true inspiration“